Skip to Main Content

 The Nursing Department Admission and Progression Committee will determine if a student will be readmitted to the nursing program.
 Students may be readmitted to the nursing program no more than one time.

 Students with two nursing (NUR) course failures prior to the 400 level courses will not be readmitted to the nursing program.
-Students with two non-nursing required science course failures (BIO222, BIO223, BIO240, CHEM251, and CHEM 253) will not be considered for readmission to the nursing program.
+Students with two non-nursing required science course failures (BIO222, BIO223, BIO240, CHEM 253) will not be considered for readmission to the nursing program.

 If a student continues to take classes at AU while not enrolled in the nursing program, they will be subject to the core requirements of their original AU catalog.
 However, they will be subject to the nursing program requirements and policies in the AU catalog and student handbook at the time of readmission to the nursing program.